 Check out the Minnesota Homeownership Center if you are looking for resources to make your dreams of homeownership in Minnesota happen.
 It supports community-based organizations that connect with individuals and families who need homes and offers homebuyer workshops and free advice on its website.

 Regarding mortgage assistance programs for homebuyers in Minnesota, look at the options offered by the Minnesota Housing Finance Agency.
 For starters, there is the First Time Homebuyer Program.
-This program allows first-time homebuyers to receive up to $10,000 in down payment and closing costs in the form of a second mortgage.
+This program allows qualifying first-time homebuyers to receive up to $10,000 in down payment and closing costs in the form of a second mortgage.

 Minnesota also has a Deferred Payment Loan program.
 This is designed to help homeowners have a more affordable mortgage payment.
 Most borrowers will be eligible to borrow between $8,000 to $10,000 through this program if certain criteria are met.
 No payments are required, and no interest accrues during this time, but the loan must be repaid in full during the official sale of the property, or once it’s refinanced or paid off.